Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Methods

 Uniform prior distributions constrain all parameter values to plausible ranges based on the available literature relevant to the early, pre-lockdown period.
 Infection dynamics are simulated via a $\tau$-leap algorithm using half-day timesteps~\cite{Gillespie2001}.
 All parameters are listed in Table~\ref{tab:params}.

 The inference framework is run on a distributed application framework (Akka)~\cite{lightbendinc.2022} running on a cloud computing infrastructure (Amazon AWS2)~\cite{amazonwebserivesinc.2022}.
 The model code has been written using industry grade software engineering practices including agile development for project task planning, test driven development, pair programming and code reviews to produce unit tested, robust, and reusable software components.
-The majority of the code has been reviewed by at least one other software developer.
+The majority of the code has been reviewed by at least one other software developer and the source code is available\footnote{SCoVMod Omicron source code: \url{https://github.com/Kao-Group/SCoVMod-Omicron}}.